To be honest writing précis essays is challenging if you do not know what you are doing.

 According to the Dictionary, a précis is a “concise summary of essential points, statements, or fact.”

 Let me break this down for you.
-When writing a précis, write the thesis first and then the main details of a reading but in your own words.
+When writing a précis, write the thesis first and then the main details of the reading in your own words.

 What is the difference between a paraphrase and a précis?